 Apply a thin layer of well-rotted manure or good garden compost all around the plant - we suggest using John Innes No. 3.

-We advise you to water your magnolia regularly until the plant is established.
+We advise you to water your freshly magnolia regularly until the plant has a chance to become established.
 Once this point is passed, the plant will only require watering through spring and summer.
 When the weather is temperate, water only if the soil around the roots feels dry, but if temperatures are over 20°C water deeply once a week.

 When plants are grown in containers, they will have more restricted access to water than those growing in the garden so will need watering regularly.
 As a rule of thumb, stick your finger into the first inch of topsoil and if it feels medium dry, water immediately.